clarkritchie/clarkritchie/README.md

 A platform engineer with a diverse background of experiences, hands-on building and operating scalable SaaS cloud-native systems for over 15 years as both an IC and leader.

-**I am passionate about building and operating world-class applications that delight its end users.**
+I am passionate about building and operating **world-class applications** that **delight its end users**.

 Connect with me on:
 - [LinkedIn](https://www.linkedin.com/in/clarkritchie)
 - [GitHub](https://www.github.com/clarkritchie)
 - Or use [Calendly](https://calendly.com/clarkritchie) to get onto my calendar

-I am `#opentowork` and hungry to get to back at it.
+I am `#opentowork`, and hungry to get to back at it.

 ## 💬 TL;DR

 - Core skills:  Linux, Terraform, Docker and containers (Swarm/ECS/K8s), Go (Golang), Python, CI/CD, cloud (AWS/GCP)
 - I am a developer, but also very close to infrastructure
-- I approach software development with an SRE's mindset -- scalability, fault-tolerance, consolidating resources, monitoring and alerting -- are always part of my thinking
+- I approach software development with an SRE's mindset -- scalability, fault-tolerance, optimizing spend, monitoring and alerting -- these things, and more, are always part of my thinking
 - Sometimes good is better than perfect; I like to ship early and ship often
 - Let's go!